symfony/symfony-docs/quick_tour/flex_recipes.rst

 After reading the first part of this tutorial, you have decided that Symfony was worth another 10 minutes.
 Great choice!
 In this second part, you'll learn about Symfony Flex: the amazing tool that makes adding new features as simple as running one command.
-It's also the reason why Symfony is perfect for a small micro-service or a huge application.
+It's also the reason why Symfony is ideal for a small micro-service or a huge application.
 Curious?
 Perfect!

 Symfony: Start Micro!